Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 In Oxygen’s project view, find the file that you wish to run a transformation on.

-Right click that file.
+Right click on that file.

 Hover your mouse over Transform.